-Basin Street is a cultural hangout that parallels Rampart Street and neighbors the historic French Quarter and St. Louis Cemetery #1.
-Pre-Hurricane Katrina, it was the site of the former Iberville Housing Projects (now mixed-income apartments) and carries an even deeper history as the site of New Orleans’ “red-light” district..
+Basin Street parallels Rampart Street and neighbors the historic French Quarter and St. Louis Cemetery #1.
+Before Hurricane Katrina, it was the site of the former Iberville Housing Projects (now mixed-income apartments) and carries an even deeper history as the site of New Orleans’ “red-light” district.
 Every area in New Orleans has a story, here is that of Storyville.

 After many failed attempts to eradicate prostitution and gambling within the city, the New Orleans City Council adopted an ordinance in 1897.
 Ordinance No. 13, 485 C.S. was introduced by Alderman Sidney Story and contained a list of guidelines to regulate prostitution and other illegal acts.
 It designated thirty-eight blocks where prostitution was technically tolerated, but illegal in any other part of the city.
 The area became known as the "red-light district" and "Storyville" after Sidney Story.
 It stretched throughout Basin Street, beginning at the former Basin Street Railroad.
 The district was located at the current site of the Iberville Housing Projects.

 Basin Street, facing Canal 1977